 Are you interested in becoming a Rotarian?

-We would particularly welcome new young members, male and female, who are keen to use their time and talents for the benefit of the local and international communities.
-There is no age requirement for membership but young blood brings with it enthusiasm, new ideas and perhaps a more modern approach to some of our activities.
+We would particularly welcome new members, male and female, who are keen to use their time and talents for the benefit of the local and international communities.
+There is no age requirement for membership but new blood can bring with it enthusiasm, new ideas, energy and perhaps a more modern approach to some of our activities.